-PSE mobilisation has been limited so far, primarily due to operational constraints and the difficulty of mustering strong political backing in some EU member states (Schneider and Illan 2020).
+The use of PSE in development cooperation has not been fully explored so far, primarily due to operational constraints and the difficulty of mustering strong political backing in some EU member states (Schneider and Illan

+2020).
 These challenges would need to be addressed if the ambition is to scale-up the use of PSE in EU external action.
-Decision-makers and administrators with an internal mandate in the EU member states are crucial stakeholders in any future PSE constituency.
+Decision-makers and practitioners with an internal mandate in the EU member states are crucial stakeholders in any future PSE constituency.
 This means that they are the primary targets of any initiative for raising awareness of PSE's added value and strategic importance and that they should take part in policy discussions.